Last updated: August 24, 2022

 More than 150 years old, Strickland House is of exceptional historical significance to the state of New South Wales.

 The site was first owned by William Charles Wentworth, as part of an early land grant, who gifted it to his daughter.
-The site was eventually sold to Charles Lowe who started building the house in 1854.
+The site was eventually sold to Charles Lowe, who commenced construction of the house in 1854.

-John Hosking, the first Lord Mayor of Sydney, purchased the site in 1856 and completed construction of Strickland House which was then named “Carrara”.
+John Hosking, the first Lord Mayor of Sydney, purchased the site in 1856 and completed the construction of Strickland House, which was then named “Carrara”.
 John Hosking lived in the mansion from around 1858 to 1876.